xvitaly/srcrepair/docs/source/faq.rst

 Is it safe to run this program with Steam simultaneously?
 =============================================================

-Yes, unless you want use the :ref:`Steam cleanup module <modules-stmcln>`.
-But we do not recommend doing this.
+Yes, unless you want use the :ref:`Steam cleanup module <modules-stmcln>`, or the :ref:`Troubleshooting <cleanup-troubleshooting>` methods.
+However, we advise keeping such use cases to a minimum.

 .. index:: simultaneous launch with the game
 .. _faq-game-run: